Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: conclusion

 \section{conclusion}

-In this work, we propose a framework Spatio-Temporal Latent Graph Structure Learning networks(ST-LGSL) for traffic forecasting.
-Our ST-LGSL is equipped with Latent Graph Structure Learning module (LGSLm), which learns from the entire dataset as graph nodes with time-aware features to extract both spatial and temporal dependency.
-The LGSLm consists of MLP-kNN graph generator which employs the ground-truth initialization and similarity metric to obtain both geographical and node-similarity informations in the learned graph structure.
-Moreover, the latent graph structure is fed into the spatio-temporal predicting framework which contains the gated temporal convolution layer and diffusion convolutions layer.
-The experimental results demonstrate that our ST-LGSL significantly outperforms various baselines.
-In the future, we tend to add self-attention into temporal features modeling to better solve the long-term forecasting.
+In this work, we proposed a framework, Spatio-Temporal Latent Graph Structure Learning networks (ST-LGSL), for traffic forecasting.
+Our ST-LGSL was equipped with a Latent Graph Structure Learning module (LGSLm), which learns from the entire dataset as graph nodes with time-aware features to extract spatial and temporal dependency.
+The LGSLm consists of an MLP-kNN graph generator that employs the ground-truth initialization and similarity metric to obtain geographical and node-similarity information in the learned graph structure.
+Moreover, the latent graph structure was fed into the Spatio-temporal predicting framework, which contains the gated temporal convolution and diffusion convolutions layers.
+The experimental results demonstrated that our ST-LGSL significantly outperforms various baselines.
+In the future, we tend to add self-attention into temporal features modeling to solve the long-term forecasting better.